MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/automated-backup.md

-### Disabling automated backup or managed backup fails
+### Disabling Automated Backup or managed backup fails

 The following table lists the possible solutions if you're having issues disabling Automated Backup from the Azure portal: